 In many instances, buyers start negotiating while looking for financing.
 During the negotiations, you will make an offer on a property, often including a list of essential repairs or other actions that the seller must take before the sale is finalized.
 The seller will typically make a counter-offer, and the process can go on for several days or weeks in some cases.

-After negotiating, we will help you through the closing and explain all of the documents and paperwork that you will need in order to close on your new home.
-Our agents will handle many aspects of negotiations and closings in order to save you time, but we will always give you the information you need to make smart decisions about your purchase.
+After negotiating, we will help you through the closing and explain all of the documents and paperwork that you will need to close on your new home.
+Our agents will handle many aspects of negotiations and closings to save you time, but we will always give you the information you need to make smart decisions about your purchase.

-New York City buyers usually face a lengthy application process, as each cooperative’s Board of Directors decides whether to approve a new building resident.
+New York City buyers usually face a lengthy application process unless purchasing in a New Development, as each cooperative’s Board of Directors decides whether to approve a new building resident.
 The Board may deny a buyer who has insufficient proof of income or for other reasons, depending on the building’s rules.

 Co-op applicants will also need to perform an in-person interview with the Board of Directors.
 Elika buyer’s agents will help you prepare for your interview, eliminating much of the associated stress and improving the chances of a fast, successful purchase.